hackerpranavpandey/BlockChain-Course-Project/README.md

 (1) npm start

-In the root that is repop folder itself where there is hardhat.config.js run- (1) npx hardhat node
+In the root that is repop folder itself where there is hardhat.config.js run- (1) npm install --save-dev hardhat
+(2) npx hardhat node
-(2) npx hardhat run --network localhost scripts/deploy.js
+(3) npx hardhat run --network localhost scripts/deploy.js

 Apart from this just connect to Metamask using any of the 20 dumy accounts received